TradeExe/mysql-database-exporter/README.md

 Download the script and upload it to your UNIX/Linux system.
 Modify the script and configure the username and password for your MySQL user; optionally, change the folder where the SQL files will be saved.
-Run the script using the command "sh export_db.sh".
+Run the script using the command "sh db_exporter.sh".